 What does it feel like to ride the Smoky Mountain Alpine Coaster?
 Check out the video to see what dropping 363′ over one mile at speeds of up to 27 miles per hour looks like:

-Although this may be one of the most fun attractions in the Smokies, the staff and management of the Smoky Mountain Alpine Coaster take safety very seriously.
-The staff starts out the day by throughly inspecting every inch of the one mile long stainless steel track.
+Although this may be one of the most fun attractions in the Smokies, the staff, and management of the Smoky Mountain Alpine Coaster take safety very seriously.
+The staff starts out the day by thoroughly inspecting every inch of the one-mile-long stainless steel track.
 In addition, the sleds are carefully maintained by trained professionals at a maintenance “hangar” located immediately next to the station using a 60-point inspection process.
-The alpine coaster uses an innovative braking technology that provides excellent braking regardless of weather conditions.
+The alpine coaster uses innovative braking technology that provides excellent braking regardless of weather conditions.
 The track is monitored through a combination of video surveillance, sensors, and staff to ensure a safe and pleasant riding experience for all of its guests.
 The ride is so safe that the sled will even stop itself if the cable were to snap or a guest were to pass out during the ride.

 The minimum age to ride with another rider is 3 years old (38″ height requirement) and the additional rider must be at least 16 years old.
 To ride the Smoky Mountain Alpine Coaster alone, the rider must be at least 56 inches tall.
 The maximum riding weight of the total passengers (per sled) is 375 pounds.

 Expect a 30-minute wait from 11 a.m. to 2 p.m. during peak season.
 Early morning and later afternoon are the best times to visit and avoid the crowds.

 90% of people decide to ride a second time.
 Consider purchasing a multi-ride pack — tickets are valid forever and you will save some money.